-The results achieved so far have been possible thanks to important investments in maintenance, which in recent years have increased by around 70%, from 1 billion euro in 2012 to 1.7 billion euro in 2017.
+The results achieved so far have been possible thanks to important investments in maintenance.
 The careful planning of maintenance activities make it possible to extend the life cycle of the infrastructure, optimizing the initial investment.

 There are three types of interventions in the RFI maintenance system:

 In order to obtain up-to-date data on the state of the railway infrastructure and promptly eliminate any eventual causes of abnormalities, Rete Ferroviaria Italiana (FS Group) uses a fleet of trains for mobile diagnostics.
 These special trains also make it possible to plan and schedule maintenance works.

 So-called Measurement Trains run through the entire network, checking the technical parameters of the infrastructure based on the coordinates of their position.